ether-edge/ether-edge/docs/docs/operate/deploy/staking/stake.md

 ## i.
 Initial Staking on the Rootchain

 Each validator needs to perform initial staking on the rootchain `StakeManager` contract.
-This is done using the `polygon-edge root stake` command. **Note that this command is for testing purposes only.**
+This is done using the `ether-edge root stake` command. **Note that this command is for testing purposes only.**

 <details>
 <summary>Flags ↓</summary>